by Paul Browne.

 Needless to say, we'll be sharing more news as and when we have it around Penguin Highway, but it's all set to be another beautiful, engaging and entertaining addition to our theatrical line-up, so we hope you're as excited about it as we are!

 Until next time, take care.

 --- Want to know more about the series?
-We have a blog post giving you a preview of what to expect HERE
+Have a read of the piece at our blog HERE

 --- For some insight into the music of ERASED, check out the blog article HERE

 --- Finally, you can read a comparison of the animated and live-action iterations of ERASED at THIS blog article

 While the theme of our Collector's Edition released of Part 1 of ERASED was as white and pure as the snow, so Part 2 Collector's Edition matches the darkness which envelops its story as we switch to a striking black colour scheme for all of the elements of this package.

 In keeping with our release of Part 1 of the series, our Limited Collector’s Edition Blu-ray+DVD set of ERASED Part 2 comes in a rigid case with a soft touch finish, giving it a unique texture and feel.
 Inside that you will find a digipak to store both the Blu-ray and DVD discs, along with a comprehensive 40-page booklet that is filled with fascinating and revealing information about the series and its production.